daviderigamonti/Interpreting-LLMs/Resources/Slot 2/General Notes.md

         - towards a better understanding
         - visualizing the computations

-# Nicolò
+# Nicolò 23/7/24

 - Thesis
+    - Introduction (1)
         - Add a lot of nice images
         - Show word embedding vectors
+        - Insert "LLM" subsection containing pre-training, fine-tuning, open source models...
+    - New sections
+        - Deconstruct each research question into multiple subquestions and aim each experiments at one or more subquestions
+        - Fix an approach pattern/structure for each experiment (e.g.: theory, dataset, findings)